normd/sparkySPSetup/README.md

     numeric IDs in a second file used to create the domains, then use the -createdomain option.

-    This two-step approach is used, because you may already have existing subaccounts; and it's not currently possible to delete subaccounts in SparkPost
+    This two-step approach is used, because you may already have existing subaccounts; and it's not currently possible to delete subaccounts in SparkPost.

     An arbitrary number of domains may be given for each subaccount.
     Whitespace from the input files is ignored.